antoinech13/Steroid/README.md

 **Description:** <a name="datastruct-triangle-description"></a>

-This class stores three stars and represents a triangle.
-The class overloads addition, subtraction, division, multiplication, comparison operations and \_\_str\_\_ as well.
+This class stores information about three stars and represents a triangle.
+It overloads various operations, including addition, subtraction, division, multiplication, and comparison operations.
+Additionally, it implements the \_\_str\_\_ method for string representation.

 **Constructor:**<a name="datastruct-triangle-constructor"></a>

 ***Triangle(s1, s2, s3, eps = 2):***

-s1, s2 and s2 are (numpy.array). eps is a tolerence used in the \_\_eq\_\_ to estimate if two triangles are equal or not
+S1, s2, and s3 are represented as numpy arrays.
+The eps parameter is a tolerance used in the \_\_eq\_\_ method to determine whether two triangles are considered equal or not.

 **Methods:**<a name="datastruct-triangle-methods"></a>

 ***d1():***

--  description: return the eucledian distance between s1 and s2
+-  Description: Returns the Euclidean distance between s1 and s2.
--  return: (FLOAT) distance between s1 and s2
+-  Return: (FLOAT) Distance between s1 and s2.

 ***d2():***

--  description: return the eucledian distance between s1 and s3
+-  Description: Returns the Euclidean distance between s1 and s3.
--  return: (FLOAT) distance between s1 and s3
+-  Return: (FLOAT) Distance between s1 and s3.

 ***d3():***

--  description: return the eucledian distance between s2 and s3
+-  Description: Returns the Euclidean distance between s2 and s3.
--  return: (FLOAT) distance between s2 and s3
+-  Return: (FLOAT) Distance between s2 and s3.

 ***buildVect():***

-- desciption: build tree vector v1, v2 and v3 between (s1, s2) , (s1, s3) and (s2, s3)
+-  Description: Builds tree vectors v1, v2, and v3 between (s1, s2), (s1, s3), and (s2, s3).
-- return (numpy.array, numpy.array, numpy.array) three vector v1, v2 and v3
+-  Return: (numpy.array, numpy.array, numpy.array) Three vectors v1, v2, and v3.

 ***getRotationAngle(other):***

--  description: compute the angle between the triangle and an other one.
-Cauntion!!! this method do not check if both triangles are the same
+-  Description: Computes the angle between the triangle and another one.
+Caution!
+This method does not check if both triangles are the same.
--  input: (Triangle) an other triangle
+-  Input: (Triangle) Another triangle.
--  return: (FLOAT) the angle of rotation between both tirangles
+-  Return: (FLOAT) The angle of rotation between both triangles.

 ***computeDistance(other):***

--  description: return the mean distance between the triangle and an other
+-  Description: Returns the mean distance between the triangle and another one.
--  input: (Triangle) and othee triangle
+-  Input: (Triangle) Another triangle.
--  return: (numpy.array) mean distance in x and y of both triangles
+-  Return: (numpy.array) Mean distance in x and y of both triangles.

 ***correctRot(angle, center):***

-- description: rotate the position of s1, s2 and s3 of an angle according to a center of rotation
+-  Description: Rotates the positions of s1, s2, and s3 by an angle around a specified center of rotation.
-- input: (FLOAT) angle of rotation, (numpy.array) position of the center of rotation
+-  Input: (FLOAT) Angle of rotation, (numpy.array) Position of the center of rotation.

 </details>